 Tips to Overcome Overwhelm

 Running a business is an incredibly exciting journey, but it can also be challenging.
-As a solo professional or small business owner, you are responsible for every aspect of your business, and to-do’s can run rampant in your head.
+As a busy leader, you are responsible for every aspect of your business, and to-dos can run rampant in your head.

 I recommend the following steps to help you overcome overwhelm: